Harttia surinamensis

-Harttia surinamensis is a species of armored catfish of the family native to the coastal blackwater rivers of Suriname and French Guiana.
-This species grows to a length of 18.8 cm SL.
+Harttia surinamensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in the Coppename, Suriname, Cottica, Commewijne, Maroni, Mana, Sinnamary, Comté, Approuague, Ouanary and Oiapoque rivers in Suriname and French Guiana.
+This species grows to a standard length of 18.8 cm.
 Adult males have very well developed odontodes on the front edges of their pectoral fins.